On some Grothendieck expansions: Expansions for quasi-dominant involutions

 \section{Expansions for quasi-dominant involutions}

-Recall that an element $z \in \Ivex$ is \defn{quasi-dominant} if $i-1<z(i-1)$ whenever $1<i<z(i)$.
-Every dominant involution is quasi-dominant.
+Recall from Definition~\ref{qd-def} that an involution $z\in I_\infty$ is quasi-dominant if one has $i<z(i)$ for all integers $1 \leq i \leq \cyc(z)$, and that every dominant involution is quasi-dominant.
 This section proves two new formulas for $\fkGO_z$ when $z$ is quasi-dominant; see Theorems~\ref{qd-thm} and \ref{dom-thm}.
-We then present a general conjecture about the support of $\GC_z$ for any $z \in \Ivex$.
+We then present a general conjecture about the support of $\GC_z$ for vexillary involutions $z \in \Ivex$.